openmfp/kubernetes-graphql-gateway/docs/subscriptions.md

   $GRAPHQL_URL
 ```

-### Subscribe to the Account resource
+## Subscribe to the Account Resource

-If you have [Account](https://github.com/openmfp/account-operator/tree/main/config) CRD registered in your cluster, you can use the following queries:
+If you have the [Account](https://github.com/openmfp/account-operator/tree/main/config) CRD registered in your cluster, you can use the following queries:

-After subscription, you can should run mutations against accounts to see the changes in the subscription.
+After subscription, you can run mutations against accounts to see the changes in the subscription.

-#### Subscribe to a change of a displayName field in all accounts
+### Subscribe to a Change of a DisplayName Field in All Accounts
 ```shell
 curl \
   -H "Accept: text/event-stream" \